gabbypinto/web-server/README.md

 # web-server

 #### To run:
-- gcc echo_server.c -o echo_server -lpthread
+- gcc myHttpServer.c -o myHttpServer -lpthread
-- ./echo_server ip-address port number
+- ./myHttpServer ip-address port number
 - Our program works on Firefox, and the 404 error works on Chrome

 #### Known Errors
 When we did error checking, we found that messages that came through telnet had different lengths than messages that came through a browser. <br />